MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       public void drawLine(MicroUIGraphicsContext gc, int x1, int y1, int x2, int y2) {

          if (isCompatible(xxx)) {
-            // can use the GPU to draw the line on embedded side: can use another algorithm than software algorithm
+            // can use the GPU to draw the line on the embedded side: can use another algorithm than the software algorithm

             // retrieve the AWT Graphics2D
             Graphics2D src = (Graphics2D)((BufferedImage)gc.getImage().getRAWImage()).getGraphics();